Reach-Above/reach-above.github.io/FamilyRides.md

         },
     {
             id: 'Daycare',
-            title: 'And to the Daycare that Evan graduated from in June',
+            title: 'And to the Daycare.
+Graduated in June 2020',
             image: '',
             description: 'Instead of a drive-by, we did a ride-by, to say farewell to the teachers as he is off to J.K.',
             location: {